 The Gigabyte M32Q has a simple, subdued design that looks great in any setting.
 It has extremely thin bezels on three sides, and even the bottom bezel is thinner than most similar displays.
 The stand is a bit bulky, taking up more space than similar offerings from LG, but it supports the display well and has a great range of ergonomics, but it can't rotate to portrait orientation.

 The Gigabyte M32Q has decent build quality.
 It's entirely plastic but feels sturdy, and the ergonomic adjustments are smooth and feel solid.
 The glossy finish on the back is prone to collecting fingerprints.
 We didn't notice any real areas of concern; the bezels seem solid, and we didn't notice any bubbling or issues with the frame.

 The Gigabyte M32Q has okay ergonomics.
 It has an impressive height adjustment range and a great tilt range, but it can't rotate to portrait orientation, so it's less ideal for a multi-monitor setup.
 The back of the monitor has a clean but modern design similar to the Gigabyte M27Q.
 There's a cutout in the stand for cable management.

 The stand is a bit bulky, but it supports the display well.

 The Gigabyte M32Q has mediocre contrast, as expected for an IPS panel.
 This results in blacks that tend to look gray in a completely dark room.
-Note that contrast can vary between units, even of the same model.
+If you want a similar model with better contrast, check out the Dell S3222DGM instead.